-Who is eligible:
+Who is Eligible

 - In certain cases, if you have not taken any of these courses, but have relevant work experience, you may be able to sign up for internship credit.
 This is determined by the Internship Coordinator.

-How it works:
+How it Works

-Interns must spend a minimum of 45 hours over the course of the semester doing work associated with the internship (writing, editing, document design, social media posts, etc.).
+- You spend a minimum of 45 hours over the course of the semester doing work associated with the internship (writing, editing, document design, social media posts, etc.).

-Some internships are paid, while others are unpaid.
+- Some internships are paid, while others are unpaid.
 Both are valuable experiences.